-Degree Courses taught in English
+Degree Courses taught in English/Russian

 The Master Degree Course Architecture is designed to deepen the skills acquired in the Bachelor’s degree course and to set a focus for individual professional aptitudes.
 It has a modular organization and is project-oriented.
 The Course in is very internationally focused, the lectures are offered in German as well as in English language.